Bluefinger/bevy_turborand/README.md

 Also, the old `Clone` behaviour for `TurboCore` RNGs has been changed, so `.clone()` now maintains the state between original and cloned instances.
 The old behaviour now exists as the `ForkableCore` trait with the `.fork()` method, which has the original instance's state be mutated in order to derive a new random state for the forked instance.
 As such, `RngComponent` and `ChaChaRngComponent` can now implement `Clone`.

+## Migration Guide from 0.4 to 0.5

+`bevy_turborand` moves to `turborand` 0.10, which introduces a few more sample/sample_multiple methods for supporting iterators, `partial_shuffle` and the major change regarding stable indexing, with sample/shuffle methods using the new `index` method. `index` allows for sampling to be stable across platforms, though it is currently optimised for 64-bit systems.
+All sampling/shuffling methods now make use of `index`, so this means `bevy_turborand` will be deterministic across different platforms, such as having the same output for `wasm32` and `x86-64`.
+The only method that doesn't benefit from this is `usize`.

+`ChaChaRngComponent` also now has a different output due to a change of the internal `ChaChaRng` source, which also changes how it gets serialised.

 ## License

 Licensed under either of